Welcome to

 I had

-read quite a bit about SE triode amps by this time and of course, the
+read quite a bit about SE triode amps by this time and of course, the 300B was

 featured prominently.
 I had to try one and